omerahmed05/Text-Editor/Planning.md

 - If the user types `insert <line number>`, the line is added at the specified line number.
 - If the user types `append <line number> <data>`, data is appended to the specified line number.
 If no line exists with that line number, we print an error.
 - If the user types `print`, the current state of the text editor is displayed, with each line numbered.
+- If the user types `save <file name>`, a new file is created in the current directory and the contents of text editor is dispensed into that file.
 - If the user types `delete`, the specified line number is removed from the linked list.

 ## Example Run